 During the holiday season, the normal call volume of a 24/7 call center can increase rapidly.

-You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the extra number of callers.
+You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the increased workload.
 Ultimately, a precise measurement needs to be fulfilled first before these steps can be carried out.

 While you can simply count the average amount of calls you receive in a day, coming up with a number may not be enough to identify true call behavior.

-For instance, you counted a total of 500 calls that reached your lines, but how many of those callers actually received assistance from your representatives?
+For instance, you counted a total of 500 calls that reached your lines.
 How many calls were abandoned?
-How much time did each representative spend per caller, and how long did it take for them to respond?
+How much time did each representative spend per caller?
+How long did it take for them to respond?

 It can be tough to keep track of call activities, so using a call calculating software to analyze the movements is reasonable.
 With this, you will be able to forecast when calls will peak and therefore pattern the schedule of your staff to match the time when customers’ calls come in.

-If your monitoring program tells you that the estimated volume of calls for the coming holidays will exceed the volume that your representatives normally handle, you may need to hire part-time employees.
+If your monitoring program tells you that the estimated volume of calls for the coming holidays will exceed the volume that your representatives normally handle, you may need to hire part-time employees or partner with a backup call center.

 Know if the holiday peak hours will cover the normal break period so that you can adjust your staff’s schedules.
 This doesn’t mean that you should shorten or take away their added activities like training; you only need to move it a bit earlier, hold it several minutes after noon, or assign extra representatives during crucial hours.

 This may congest your phone lines, especially if billing, ticketing, and other types of concerns go through the same number.
-You may set separate routes for these calls to organize your system and prepare your staff better, as this will give them a clearer idea of what kinds of questions they will receive.
+Set separate routes for these calls to organize your system and prepare your staff better.
+This will give them a clearer idea of what kinds of questions they will receive.

 The arrival of calls can’t be helped, but you can do something to limit or totally eliminate less intricate inquiries.
 Do this by giving your customers self-help options such as user guides and FAQ pages on your website.